r00li/CarCluster/README.md

 - [Leon Bataille](https://hackaday.io/Lebata30) for posting his initial Polo cluster work on Hackaday.
 The Polo instrument cluster sketch for this project is based on his work
 - [Ronaldo Cordeiro](https://github.com/ronaldocordeiro) for providing information (including sample code) for MQB cluster integration
-- [Ross-tech forum users](https://forums.ross-tech.com) for providing CAN scans of various cars used in this project
+- [Ross-tech forum user jyoung8607](https://forums.ross-tech.com/index.php?members/208/) for providing CAN scans of various cars used in this project

 ## License